 About

-Poodlewalks is a blog and associated galleries that have emerged from the snaps or pictures that I have been making since early 2011, whilst I’ve been on the daily walks with our standard poodles.
-Initially it was Ari and Agtet, currently it is Maleko and Kayla.
-When we lived in Adelaide’s CBD prior to 2015 Suzanne did the morning walk (5am) and I did the afternoon one.
+The Poodlewalks website (a blog and associated galleries) emerged from the snaps or pictures that I have been making since early 2011, whilst I’ve been on the daily walks with our standard poodles.
+Initially, when we lived in Adelaide’s CBD prior to 2015 it was Ari and Agtet, and Suzanne did the morning walk (5am) and I did the afternoon one.
+The Walking Adelaide website emerged from this walking in the city of Adelaide.

-There is a routine to these afternoon walks in terms of walking the same routes.
-Whilst on them I started to photograph the humble things that other people may not look at; things that I would not normally see if I was walking on my own.
-The idea is to publish some of this vernacular photography that I have been taking whilst walking with the dogs each afternoon; or on a photowalk when we are away from Victor Harbor.
+There is a routine to these afternoon walks in terms of walking the same routes and photographing the humble things that other people may not look at; things that I would not normally see if I was walking on my own.
+The initial idea was to publish some of this vernacular photography that I have been making whilst walking with the dogs each afternoon and afternoon; or on a photowalk when we are away from Victor Harbor.

 Halls Creek Rd, Waitpinga

-What unfolds from this process is that I’m increasingly using the digital camera as a way to make a photographic sketch, both to see how the subject looks photographed, and whether it is suitable to reshoot with a large format camera.
-So the blog becomes part of my workflow as a photographer based at Encounter Studio in Encounter Bay, Victor Harbor, since 2015
+What initially unfolded from this process is an increasing use of the digital camera as a way to make a photographic sketch, both to see how the subject looks photographed, and whether it is suitable to reshoot with a large format camera.
+Side blogs such as the Littoral Zone and Rhizomes where I worked out various ideas then emerged.
+The final step was to start thinking of the poodlewalks project in terms of a walking art project.